AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \see
    Chapter \ref alib_manual_build "6.
-Building The Library" of the Programmer's Manual of \alib for more information on compiling the library and using compiler symbols.
+Building The Library" of the Programmer's Manual of \alib for more information on compiling the library and using the compiler-symbols.
 For example, if using \https{CMake,cmake.org/}, corresponding cached \b CMake variables
    \e %ALIB_FEAT_BOXING_BIJECTIVE_INTEGRALS, \e %ALIB_FEAT_BOXING_BIJECTIVE_CHARACTERS and
    \e %ALIB_FEAT_BOXING_BIJECTIVE_FLOATS are available.